Balcormo House by an Unknown Artist (18th century)

 Complex structural and aesthetic treatment of a framed panel painting from a Private Collection.

-Executed in oil on a wooden support, the panel comprised 4 horizontal members with additional battens screwed along the edges of the reverse.
+Executed in oil on a wooden support, the panel was composed of four horizontal members, with additional battens screwed along the edges of the reverse.
 There was significant movement to the overall structure in the lower half of the framed panel, the lowest member being completely detached.

 Full documentation was provided.